 India being a developing country; here, as a citizen, we can find many unplanned activities and accidental fibre cable cuts.
 Keeping the networks up is often a significant challenge for the installers.
 Even though India is the second-largest telecommunication market globally, fibre deployment in India is much lower than in other key markets.

-Fiberization refers to connecting towers with the core and radio via optical fibre cables, enabling the full utilisation of network capacity and bringing out the best standards.
+Fiberization refers to connecting towers with the core and radio via optical fibre cables, enabling the full utilisation of network capacity and bringing out the best standards, Fiberization comes in a lot of forms that include FTTH(Fiber to the Home) and FTTx(Fiber to the X).
 Fiberization also provides good backhaul support to the network.
 Large-scale fibre deployment in India is vital to meet the needs of the 5G network.

 The key indicators of communication network